 The Department of Planning, Industry and Environment has listened and is responding with a new approach through which the community’s aspirations and Councils’ vision underpin planning of the area.

-Within the framework established by the strategy, the Department will work with Canterbury Bankstown Council to develop an implementation plan for key centres in the relevant part of the corridor to give effect to the strategic principles, focusing on areas where major changes are anticipated to occur.
+Within the framework established by the strategy, we will work with Canterbury Bankstown Council to develop an implementation plan for key centres in the relevant part of the corridor to give effect to the strategic principles, focusing on areas where major changes are anticipated to occur.